rubenmodamioin2/trust-framework/README.md

 ### How-To insert a new Access Node Participant in the Trusted Access Nodes List

 The directory of the Access Node contains the public data of the organizations that are part of the DOME network.
+If you need more information about how you can get or create your data, please, follow the [Access Node Guide](https://github.com/DOME-Marketplace/access-node/blob/main/README.md)
 The data is stored in a YAML file that contains the following information:
 ```yaml
 organizations: